JanDebiec/Aspectra/README.md

 Project is a "living Object" consists of main apps, some libraries and some helper apps.

+A Github Aspectra repo is more my "personal scratch pad" as official public repository.

 ## Main apps
   - app: Aspectra-Mini, the main application LiveViewer
   - fileviewer: an explorer of saved spectra